 However, from the militaristic perspective, the Circassians of the 14th century were considered relatively ineffective when compared to the resourcefulness of the earlier Turkic and Kipchak recruits.

 Furthermore, while earlier generations of Mamluks were known for working within the system and its hierarchal structure, the Burji Mamluks and the associated Circassians tended to influence the system by bringing their own family members from distant lands.
 Over time, the ruling class and the elite soldiers gave preference to their extended families and clans for the positions of the senior ranks within the Mamluk structure.

 Simply put, family connections were considered important markers rather than martial ability and training.
 This brought forth elements of partiality and nepotism that eroded the military effectiveness of the Mamluks in the long run.
 Moreover, as an aftereffect, the local soldiers tended to be more loyal to the regional Mamluk commander rather than the Sultan – thus creating even more strife and fracture within the Mamluk Sultanate.

 The Decline of the Mamluk Dynasty

-The effect of the regime change was felt on the military of 15th century Egypt and Syria.
+The effect of the regime change was felt in the military of 15th-century Egypt and Syria.
 This was mostly due to the Mamluk class (tied by relations rather than camaraderie) beginning to exhibit symptoms of apathy and entitlement, with less focus on martial pursuits and more on political machinations.